ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

    ```

 1. Back in the Optimism Goerli console, see the new greeting.
-   Note that it may take a few minutes to update.
+   Note that it may take a few minutes to update after the transaction is processed on L2.

    ```js
    await greeter.greet()